 Since 1896, people have been wearing and collecting buttons to express their thoughts on a variety of topics.
-While buttons were developed as a political wearable, advertisers quickly caught on and soon everyone wanted a button!
+While buttons were developed as a political wearable, advertisers and artists quickly caught on and soon everyone wanted a button!

 While the basic anatomy of a button has remained the same since 1896, the style and shaped has evolved quite a bit!
 Pictured on the left above are buttons from the 1890s-1900s.
 Included is a High Admiral Cigarette advertising button from 1896, a McKinley/Roosevelt campaign button from 1900, a Roosevelt rebus campaign button from 1904, and a Mr. Pickle advertising button from 1907.
 And on the right are buttons from the 1980s up to 2013.
 Included is a Swatch advertising button from the 1980s, a glow-in-the-dark Obama victory rally button from 2008, a Tony Fitzpatrick artist button from 2012, and a Three Floyd's brewery button from 2013.

 Beginning in 2011, Busy Beaver Button Co. began creating limited edition buttons every July in order to celebrate the button's birthday, a.k.a.
 National Pin-back Button Day.

 This July 21, pin on a button (or a few!) to celebrate 117 years of the button as a wearable form of expression!